GMyhf/2025spring-cs201/20250311_week4_timeComplexity_linearStructure.md

 >
 >
 > What does not qualifies as Divide and Conquer:
 > Binary Search is a searching algorithm.
 In each step, the algorithm compares the input element x with the value of the middle element in the array.
 If the values match, return the index of the middle.
 Otherwise, if x is less than the middle element, then the algorithm recurs for the left side of the middle element, else recurs for the right side of the middle element.
-Contrary to popular belief, this is not an example of Divide and Conquer because there is only one sub-problem in each step (Divide and conquer requires that there must be two or more sub-problems) and hence this is a case of Decrease and Conquer.
+Contrary to popular belief, this is not an example of Divide and Conquer because there is only one sub-problem in each step (<mark>Divide and conquer requires that there must be two or more sub-problems</mark>) and hence this is a case of <mark>Decrease and Conquer</mark>.